Arceveti/SM64-v2/README.md

 - Clams don't damage mario unless they are moving (opening/closing) (Arceveti) *
 - Moving Coins flicker and disappear when they hit lava instead of being instantly deleted (Arceveti) *
 - Tiny Goombas (from THI) always drop their coin (Arceveti) *
+- Unagi and Klepto's stars become transparent stars after they are collected (SunlitSpace542) *
 - [Leaf particles fall from trees which contain Hoot](https://i.imgur.com/uTe87EF.png) (Arceveti) *
 - [Reimplemented the unused "sad" eye texture for the mother penguin in CCM](https://i.imgur.com/Uk8MNAe.png) *